iced-rs/book/src/first-steps.md

 If we ran this view logic, we would now be able to press the buttons.
 However, nothing would happen as a result.
 The counter would be stuck—always showing the number `15`.
 Our interface is completely stateless!

-Of course, the issue here is that our `counter` variable contains a text widget with a hardcoded `15`.
+Obviously, the issue here is that our `counter` variable contains a text widget with a hardcoded `15`.
 Instead, what we want is to actually display the `value` field of our `Counter` state.
 This way, when a button is pressed and our update logic is triggered, the text widget will display the new `value`.